D3 in Depth covers versions 6 and 7 of D3

 )

-The first, second and third functions are named the enter, update and exit functions, respectively.
+The first, second and third functions are the enter, update and exit functions, respectively.

 The .join method returns a selection containing the entering and existing elements (it doesn't contain exiting elements).
 Typically most of your style and attribute updates will follow the .join method.